Two key UBS investors worry about bank's size, regulatory friction

 "By shrinking, UBS is also accommodating Swiss politics," Thomae said.

-(Reporting by Stefania Spezzati in London and Oliver Hirt in Zurich; additional reporting by John Revill in Zurich and Tom Sims in Frankfurt; editing by Elisa Martinuzzi and Jane Merriman)
+(Reporting by Stefania Spezzati in London and Oliver Hirt in Zurich; additional reporting by John Revill and Noele Illien in Zurich, and Tom Sims in Frankfurt; editing by Elisa Martinuzzi and Jane Merriman)